Boring-Software-Nation/diffychat-dotrtc/README.md

 For ease of viewing and testing, this page has already been deployed on github pages and is available at:

     https://belsoft-rs.github.io/diffychat/

+## Unit test

+To run unit tests, use command

+    npm test